 - 5.7.1 It shall be possible to vary the scale at which a chart is viewed.
-Symbols and text size shall vary with chart scale to enhance readability. - 5.7.2 Information on charts shall be geo-referenced, and it shall be possible to determine cursor position to at least the nearest second. - 5.7.3 Charts shall be compatible with widely available desktop computer hardware, software and media. - 5.7.4 When produced in a form that is not widely available, charts shall include an appropriate software reader. - 5.7.5 It shall not be possible to remove information from a chart without an authorised update. - 5.7.6 When, due to congestion of information, the details necessary to support the function of a chart cannot be shown with sufficient clarity on a single comprehensive chart view, selectable information layers shall be provided to allow for the customised combination of information. - 5.7.7 It shall be possible to print a chart in hard copy format according to the content specifications and scale determined by the user.
+Symbols and text size shall vary with chart scale to enhance readability. - 5.7.2 Information on charts shall be geo-referenced, and it shall be possible to determine cursor position to at least the nearest second. - 5.7.3 Charts shall be compatible with widely available desktop computer hardware, software and media. - 5.7.4 When produced in a form that is not widely available, charts shall include an appropriate software reader. - 5.7.5 It shall not be possible to remove information from a chart without an authorised update. - 5.7.6 When, due to congestion of information, the details necessary to support the function of a chart cannot be shown with sufficient clarity on a single comprehensive chart view, selectable information layers shall be provided to allow for the customised combination of information. - [Note: An electronic chart format with user-selectable information layers is the preferred method of presentation for most aerodrome features.] - 5.7.7 It shall be possible to print a chart in hard copy format according to the content specifications and scale determined by the user. - Note 1:[Printed output may consist of "tiled" sheets or specific selected areas according to user requirements. - Note 2: Feature attribute information available through database link may be supplied separately on appropriately referenced sheets.]